 ― M.B.
 Dallocchio

-Not long after Church of The Divine Heart was founded in 2021, a US military veteran reached out to me stating he hadn’t left his house in years with severe PTSD.
+Not long after my women's retreat business was founded in 2021, a US military veteran reached out to me stating he hadn’t left his house in years with severe PTSD.

 He was wondering how he could get some of the mushrooms.